Cut Gem Bespoke Gems

 Tears of Elune- lab spinel

 Tears of Elune, design by Arya Akhavan.
-Cut in vivid blue lab spinel -vid.
+Cut in vivid blue lab spinel - video.

 Nice: shard like narrow pear shape.